 Skip to content

-Travel training helps young people with SEND become comfortable with travelling independently.
-Our experienced Travel Trainers give the young person all the encouragement, information and support they need, and work with them on a one to one basis.
+Travel training supports young people with SEND to become independent on their home to school/college journey.
+Our experienced Travel Trainers give the young person encouragement, information and support, and work with them on a one to one basis.

 • road and personal safety